k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 You will be asked to enter your password.

-**Note**: the Docker login command and the k2space.sh shell script requires Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.
+**Note**: the Docker login command and the k2space.sh bash shell script requires Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.

 ### **Step 4** – Configure Git and TLS